rmhuoc/etl_assesment/PyETL/README.md

-# ETL Project

-## Overview

-This project implements an ETL pipeline that loads CSV data into a PostgreSQL database, performing validations, encryption, and incremental loads using chunk processing for efficiency.
-The pipeline is configurable via a YAML file.

----

-## Project Structure

-project-root/
-│
-├── config/
-│   ├── config.yaml           # Main configuration file
-│   ├── secret.key            # Encryption key (should NOT be committed)
-│
-├── data/                     # Source CSV files (should NOT be committed) │   └── sales_transactions.csv
-│   └── archive/              # Archived input files processed by ETL │
-├── logs/                     # Log files directory, rotated nightly (should NOT be committed) │
-├── transform/            # Encryption and transformation logic ├── load/                 # Loading and incremental logic ├── utils.py              # Utility functions (e.g., load_with_copy, schema sync)
-└── main.py               # Main entry point for ETL execution
-│
-├── generate_key.py           # Script to generate encryption key
-├── requirements.txt          # Python dependencies
-├── .gitignore                # Git ignore file
-└── README.md                 # This file

-All required directories such as data/, logs/ are automatically created at runtime if they do not already exist, ensuring the ETL process runs smoothly without manual setup.
+> All required directories such as `data/`, `logs/`, and `data/archive/` are automatically created at runtime if they do not already exist, ensuring the ETL process runs smoothly without manual setup.

 ---

 ## Configuration (`config/config.yaml`)